softstream-link/ouch/bindings/python/readme.md

 import logging
 from time import sleep
-from ouch_connect import CltAuto, SvcAuto from links_connect.callbacks import LoggerCallback, DecoratorDriver, on_recv, on_sent
+from ouch_connect import CltAuto, SvcAuto from links_connect.callbacks import LoggerCallback, DecoratorDriver, on_recv, on_sent, MemoryStoreCallback